 Sarah Rosalena Balbuena-Brady is an interdisciplinary artist and researcher based in Los Angeles.
 Her work deconstructs technology with material interventions, creating new narratives for hybrid objects that speak on issues such as AI, aerospace technologies, and decolonial posthumanism.
 Hybrids function between human/nonhuman, ancient/future, handmade/autonomous to override power structures rooted in colonialism.
 They collapse binaries and borders, creating new epistemologies between Earth and Space.
 She is Assistant Professor of Art at UC Santa Barbara in Computational Craft and Haptic Media.
-She was recently given the LACMA Art + Tech Lab Grant and the Steve Wilson Award from Leonardo, the International Society for Art, Sciences, and Technology.
+She was recently given the LACMA Art + Tech Lab Grant, the Steve Wilson Award from Leonardo, the International Society for Art, Sciences, and Technology, and the Craft Futures Grant from Center for Craft.
 Her research focuses on Indigenous scholarship and mentorship in STEAM, she is multiracial Huichol and Laguna Pueblo.
-As a child, she was influenced by her grandfather, Frank Brady, who worked on mission control for the Voyager program and the Deep Space Network at NASA’s Jet Propulsion Laboratory.
+She has shown work at places such as the de Young Museum, Navel, New Wight Gallery, Ars Electronica, SOMArts Cultural Center, and Gray Area Art and Technology.